CTXz/TinyWS2812/readme.md

 The WS2812 library code is split into two parts.
 The first part is the abstract library interface defined in ws2812.h.
 The second part is the platform specific driver code that implements the interface for different platforms (at the moment only barebone AVR and AVR based Arduino devices).
 The platform specific library implementations can be found in the src directory.
 To use this library throughout your project, only an understanding of the library interface is required.

+For C++ projects, the WS2812 library also offers a WS2812 C++ wrapper class.
+For an usage example of the C++ wrapper, refer to the blink_cpp example for the Arduino Framework or the blink_cpp example for barebone AVR programming

 To make the use of this library a breeze, all source files have been documented and referenced using doxygen.